 - Articles that explore the distinctive as well as the common characteristics of Ministry/Spiritual Care in relation to other helping professions and/or institutions

 - Articles offering new or novel theoretical models or approaches to pastoral/spiritual care

 Publishers submit books for review to the Book Review Editor who selects which books will be reviewed.
 Persons interested in reviewing books should contact the Book Review Editor or the Journal Editor.

 Contact the Media Editor regarding new or novel media offerings and reviews relevant to the field of pastoral/spiritual care, counseling, psychotherapy, and education.

 Peer Reviewers are selected on the basis of professional qualifications and literary and/or research contributions to the field of pastoral/spiritual care and counseling.
 Most are recommended by the leadership of JPCP Member Associations.
-Individuals may apply to become a Peer Reviewer through a formal letter of interest to the Editor in Chief.
+Individuals may apply to become a Peer Reviewer through a formal letter of interest to the Journal Editor.
 Applicants must submit a curriculum vitae and writing samples, along with an academic or professional letter of recommendation.
 For information about being a Peer Reviewer, see here.

 Blog Submission Guidelines

 We are are open to publishing guest posts on our blog.
 We post bi-weekly.
 The content of your post should be inline with the world of spiritual care and spiritually integrative counseling and can not read as an advertisement or sponsored post.